The Brauer Group of $\mathscr{Y}_0(2)$: Introduction

-where $M_{(p)}:=M\otimes_\Z\Z_{(p)}$ for an abelian group $M$.\\ For a prime $p$, let ${}_pM$ denote the $p$-primary torsion inside an abelian group $M$.
-Whenever $p\nmid2$, all of the above $C_2$-cohomology groups vanish (after tensoring with $\Z_{(p)}$) unless $i=0$.
-Thus, the spectral sequence immediately degenerates and computing the $p$-primary torsion in $\Br(\eey_0(2)_S)$ reduces to computing the $p$-primary torsion in $\Br(\eey(2)_S)^{C_2}$.
-When $p$ is invertible on $S$, we compute this in Theorem \ref{thm:p-tors-away-from-p}, obtaining the following. \begin{proposition}
+For a prime $p$, let $\pprimary{M}$ denote the $p$-primary torsion inside an abelian group $M$.
+Whenever $p\nmid2$, one has $E_2^{i,j}=0$, unless $i=0$.
+Thus, the spectral sequence immediately degenerates, and computing the $p$-primary torsion in $\Br(\eey_0(2)_S)$ reduces to computing the $p$-primary torsion in $\Br(\eey(2)_S)^{C_2}$.
+When $p$ is invertible on~$S$, we compute this in Theorem~\ref{thm:p-tors-away-from-p}, obtaining the following.

-Let $p\geq 3$, and $S$ a regular noetherian scheme on which $2p$ is invertible.
+\begin{proposition}[First half of Theorem~\ref{thm:p-tors-away-from-p}] Let $p\geq 3$, and let $S$ be a regular noetherian scheme on which $2p$ is invertible.
 Then we have a non-canonically split exact sequence